LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ```

 * This time, i get a reference to the whole `.nav__side` element, as I need to move the whole thing
-* I `prepend() `to exactly the same place as before, the `.site` wrapper
+* I `prepend()`to exactly the same place as before, the `.site` wrapper
 * I add an `eventListener()` to the trigger and use a ternary operator to toggle the value of `aria-pressed`

 ### Is This drawer perfect?

-Firstly, let me state that i'm not overly keen on this pattern, arguably, it does have a place on the web or in apps, but that would depend on the site, etc. From a sighted user's persective, I'd only find this useful on a site I visited often, as over time, i'd probably learn what the icons meant, but even then, simply expanding a panel has never seemed like "effort" to me, so I do struggle to understand what the actual benefit is here.
-As I work in accessibility, I understand how websites can be problematic, I know that additional complexity can introduce new barries or cause confusion and honestly, for me, a non-disabled person having to click one button to show the navigation items isn't a problem at all, so if this pattern is confusing to some disabled people, then it's not a benefit at all and I'd happily click one button every time I visited a site if it meant that the site was easier to use for people with disabilities.
+Firstly, let me state that i'm not overly keen on this pattern, arguably, it does have a place on the web or perhaps more specifically in apps with several tools, but that would depend on the site, etc. From a sighted user's persective, I'd only find this useful on a site I visited often, as over time, i'd probably learn what the icons meant, but even then, simply expanding a panel has never seemed like "effort" to me, so I do struggle to understand what the actual benefit is here.
+As I work in accessibility, I understand how websites can be problematic, I know that additional complexity can introduce barriers or cause confusion and honestly, for me, a non-disabled person having to click one button to show the navigation items isn't a problem at all, so if this pattern is confusing to some disabled people, then it's not a benefit at all and I'd happily click one button every time I visited a site if it meant that the site was easier to use for people with disabilities.
 I do not know how confusing this pattern is in the real world, maybe less than I assume, maybe more?

-I have seen a variation of this pattern where hovering or focusing over the icons when the drawer is "ajar" display a small tooltip with the actual text label inside.
+I have seen a variation of this pattern where hovering or focusing over the icons when the drawer is "ajar" displayed a small tooltip with the actual text label inside.
 This is quite like Adobe apps, such as photoshop, etc and I can see how that would be somewhat useful for at-a-glance stuff, changing tools and what not.
-How useful is it on a website? probably useful, the one I tested was done well, again, though, I just prefer drawers that fully close, in real life (furniture) and on the web, maybe I'm just old, i dunno.
+How useful is it on a website? probably useful to some?
+The one I tested was done well, again, though, I just prefer drawers that fully close, in real life (furniture) and on the web, maybe I'm just old, i dunno.
+The addition of the tooltips on both hover and focus did make it that little better for some users, I guess, as an example, a keyboard-only user would see the text labels, screen magnifier users would see the text labels on hover so there are some improvements.
+It still wasn't good enough to completely do away with the confusing trigger, as voice input users won't be hovering and whilst they can issue commands such as "Press tab" to focus on elements, sequentially, I'm sure they'd much rather just say "Click, home", etc, and they'd need to see the labels for that.
+Sure, they can get their software to "Show labels", or they can fully open the drawer, but it feels like these users have an additional step over all others.
+How much of an issue that is will of course be something we could learn from those users.

+I feel like I have deviated from "convention" a little, my drawer definitely expands, yet I haven't used `aria-expanded`, I opted for `aria-pressed`, instead.
+Some folk may say "This is wrong and the gods of ARIA will banish thee to an eternity of `<div> `soup (which somedays, i think they already have), but that's cool, because having conversations about these things is great, we all learn from one another.
+I believe I have made the right call, as collapsed is both dead and alive, simultaneously and my mate Schrödinger would agree, if he were in a position to do so.

+The reason I moved the whole drawer with JS, this time was focus order.
+Had I put the trigger in the top left of the page, which way would a user expect focus to go, horizontal through the Primary nav, or vertical through the "ajar" or indeed "fully" open drawer?
+Had it been vertical, then a user would have to <kbd>Tab</kbd> through the entirety of the drawer to reach the Primary nav and as it is Primary (most important), it makes sense that this should come first.
+But, if the focus order went Trigger > primary nav Item 1 > item 2... then into the drawer, then we have an illogical focus order, as the controlling element and the controlled panel have unrelated items between them.
+Part of this was caused by positioning the drawer on the left, which is something to consider, so pulling the trigger down with the nav seemed like the only logical solution.

+My skip link skips both the Primary and Secondary navs, that is by design, they are Primary and Secondary, but many sites will call for a more decoupled drawer, in which case it would introduce a challenge.
+You'd need two skip links "Skip to tools" and "Skip to main" or something, that in itself isn't complex, assuming everybody is happy with them both at the top and the drawer's contents come before the first bit of main content, otherwise the Skip Link may need positioning closer to the drawer and aesthetically, that may be quite displeasing to some, especially as the "ajar" drawer is very narrow.

+## Wrapping up

+We covered quite a bit:

+* We built a drawer that pushes the main content to the side or squishes it, which only really works on larger viewports
+* We built a drawer that overlays the content, we just used this for "mobile", which is likely the only solution for smaller viewports
+* Then we made Schrödinger's nav, which I find a little odd, in that it when it is collapsed it's still expanded, when it's expanded some folk won't understand what has happened.
+* We positioned our drawers to bothe the left and right, just to mix it up a bit and show that both need some thought regarding focus order and of course what the Skip Link will actually skip
+* I guess the bit we (Ok, me, I) did that may be seen as a little controversial by some is I swapped out aria-expanded for aria-pressed on Schrödinger's nav.
+This wasn't me solutioneering, that was me interpreting the ARIA spec as the former means it's either visible or it's hidden, it doesn't mention it's both
+* I also reastblished a relationship with aria-owns, which in many cases won't actually be necessary, depending on each nav's purpose, but I did it for mine as an example of how it works, just not on Apple devices, but Apple be Apple-ing I guess

+I feel that the combination of push to the side for larger viewports and overlay for smaller is better for websites, if we had a complex web app, maybe Schrödinger's nav has a place there, but as always, I can't speak for disabled people, so their input is the only input that matters.